fivenet-app/fivenet/docs/design/dispatch-center.md

     * Disponents can update dispatches, including their status, as they please.
     * Dispatches assigned to an unit can either be "forced" or "requested".
         * "Requested" means that the assigned units get a popup with a timeout of 20 seconds that requires each unit to give their "approval or denial" to taking the dispatch.
+            * If a dispatch is not accepted, it will be marked as unassigned if no other unit was assigend to it.
+"Last one" to not accept, will cause the dispatch status to go to `UNASSIGNED`
     * Dispatch Status:
         * `NEW` - Freshly created dispatch.
-        * `TRIAGE` - Waiting for triage from the disponents or units (depending on the mode).
+        * `UNASSIGNED` - Waiting for "triage" by the disponents or units (depending on the mode).
         * `UPDATED` - Dispatch has been updated.
         * `UNIT_ASSIGNED` - Unit assigned to dispatch.
         * `UNIT_UNASSIGNED` - Unit unassigned from dispatch.